iterative/katacoda-scenarios/get-started/stages/step3.md

 Our stage has as dependencies `src/prepare.py`, which has not changed, and `data/data.xml`, which is tracked by `data/data.xml.dvc`.
-So, in order to decide whether the outputs of the stage `prepare.dvc` need to be reproduced, DVC has to check `data/data.xml.dvc` as well.
+So, in order to decide whether the outputs of the stage `prepare` need to be reproduced, DVC has to check `data/data.xml.dvc` as well.

 In our case nothing has changed, so nothing needs to be reproduced.